-The CHOOZ experiment [7] measured the (absolute) capture time τ to a precision of 0.5 μ s.
+The CHOOZ experiment[8] measured the (absolute) capture time τ to a precision of 0.5 μ s.

-2.3.4 Positron and neutron energy cuts
+3.3.4 Positron and neutron energy cuts

-In the analysis of inverse β decays, cuts will be placed on the observed energies of both the positron and the neutron.
+In the analysis of inverse β decays, cuts will be placed on the observed energies of both the positron and the γ 's from delayed-neutron capture.

-Positrons generate a minimum of 1.022-MeV energy upon annihilation, with an energy spectrum as shown in Fig. 2.3, with the full spectrum shown in the inset.
+Positrons generate a minimum energy of 1.022 MeV upon annihilation, with an energy spectrum as shown in Fig. 3.3, with the full spectrum shown in the inset.
 Also shown is a GEANT simulation of the observed energy in a 20-ton detector module instrumented with 200 PMTs such that the reconstructed energy resolution is $\sim 15\%$ at 1 MeV.
 The inefficiencies for positron detection are 0.32%, 0.37%, and 0.43% for cuts at 0.98 MeV, 1.0 MeV, and 1.02 MeV, respectively.